 Bad for recycling and composting

 The huge economic resources that need to be put into incineration are better spent on zero waste programs, which can reduce the amount of waste going to landfill by more than the 70% reduction in tonnage that incinerators accomplish -- and can do so at lower cost.
-Once a incinerator is built, recyclable paper and plastics will be diverted, since they have to feed the machine enough high-BTU material to operate effectively.
+Once a incinerator is built, "put-or-pay" contracts discourage recycling and composting by charging local governments the same, even if they produce less waste.

 Trash incinerators are unpopular and declining

 No new commercial trash incinerator has been sited, built and operated at a new site in the U.S. since 1995.
 One large new one, however, was built in West Palm Beach, Florida in 2015, adjacent to an existing large incinerator.
 Some smaller ones have also been expanded or rebuilt.
 Despite hundreds of attempts to build new incinerators, community opposition has been the main force preventing them from being built.
 Overall, the number of operating incinerators in the U.S. has declined.
-At the turn of the century, there were 114 trash incinerators in the U.S. In 1991, there were 187.
-As of January 2017, there are just 77, the lowest number since 1981, and two more announced in 2018 that they plan to close.
+In 1991, there were 187 trash incinerators in the U.S. At the turn of the century, there were 114.
+As of December 2018, there are just 75, the lowest number since 1981, and two more announced in 2018 that they plan to close.

 General resources against incineration: